Disclosure: As an Amazon Associate EssentialPicks earn from qualifying purchases.

 If you are a multitasker who constantly switches between digital art to graphic designing and uses Adobe sweet of applications or just want the flexibility of a desktop operating system, the Microsoft Surface Pro is the best option for you.

-2. Apple Ipad Pro – Compact and Powerful
+2. Apple Ipad Pro – Compact, Powerful tablet with a great stylus

 If you hang out in art communities, you know that Apple iPad is gaining popularity with some of the artists permanently switching from traditional drawing tablets to iPad Pro.